top of page

 The Township Clerks’ office is responsible for the administration of all governmental and school elections held in Monroe Charter Township.
 Residents are encouraged to register to vote so that their voice can be heard on Election Day.
 Applications to become a registered voter are available at the Township Clerks’ Office, located at 4925 East Dunbar Road, Monroe, MI 48161.

-In 2024 there are three elections for Monroe Charter Township Residents:
+In 2025 there is one election for Monroe Charter Township Residents:

 With the passage of Proposal #22-2 voters may now early vote in person for all State and Federal Elections.
 All Monroe Charter Township Precincts will be able to vote at the Monroe Charter Township Hall beginning the second Saturday prior to the election until the Sunday prior to the election between the hours of 8:30 a.m. - 4:30 p.m. for Early Voting.